Family Business Valuation: Why is it Important to Value Your Family Business

 We look at the commonly used methods in family business valuation that a valuation analyst usually adopts:

 Most family businesses have a history of existence and stable earnings.
-This presents the right business case for using the capitalization of future earnings method.
+This presents a suitable business case for using the capitalization of future earnings method.

 This method uses the future estimated benefits to value the family business – usually earnings or future cash flows.
-Then use a capitalization rate to translate these future cash flows or earnings into a business value.
-This method assumes both tangible and intangible assets to be indistinguishable parts of the business.
-In other words, the critical component to the value of the business is its ability to generate future earnings/cash flows.
+A capitalization rate then translates these future cash flows or earnings into a business value.
+This method assumes tangible and intangible assets to be indistinguishable parts of the business.
+In other words, the critical component of the value of the business is its ability to generate future earnings/cash flows.

 The biggest challenge of using this method is arriving at the capitalization rate, which could be a source of disagreement and friction amongst the family members.
-One of the biggest draw-backs of this method is that it ignores the assets on the balance sheet such as land, buildings, intellectual property and so on.
+One of the most significant drawbacks of this method is that it ignores the assets on the balance sheet, such as land, buildings, intellectual property, and so on.

-A discounted cash flow method if often considered in the valuation process, and uses future cash flows to arrive at the value of the business.
-A discounted cash flow analysis involves forecasting the appropriate cash flow stream over an appropriate period and then discounting it back to a present value at an appropriate discount rate.
-This discount rate considers the time value of money, inflation, and the risk inherent in ownership of the asset or security interest being valued.
+A discounted cash flow method is often considered in the valuation process and uses future cash flows to arrive at the value of the business.
+A discounted cash flow involves forecasting the appropriate cash flow stream over a proper period and then ignoring it back to a present value at a reasonable discount rate.
+This discount rate considers the time value of money, inflation, and the risk inherent in asset ownership or security interest being valued.

-In order to conduct a DCF analysis, you must project the financials for the future – usually 5-7 years; Then use an appropriate discount rate to discount these future cash flows to arrive at the family business valuation number.
-You need to have sustainable and predictable cash flows in order to use this method reliably.
+To conduct a DCF, you must project the financials for the future – usually 5-7 years; Then use an appropriate discount rate to discount these future cash flows to arrive at the family business valuation number.
+You need sustainable and predictable cash flows to use this method reliably.

 Adjusted Net Assets Method

-If your family business has large investments in assets such as real estate, farm land and so on, you can use the net assets method.
-The adjusted net asset method is a business valuation technique that changes the stated values of a company’s assets and liabilities to reflect its estimated current fair market values better.
+If your family business has extensive investments in assets such as real estate, farmland, and so on, you can use the net assets method.
+The adjusted net asset method is a business valuation technique that changes the stated values of a company’s assets and liabilities to better reflect its estimated current fair market values.

-A valuation expert can help you decide the best method for arriving the value for your family business.
+A valuation expert can help you find the best value for your family business.
 There is no ‘one size fits all’ solution to address the valuation game.

 Issues in Family Business Valuation

-There are two major issues in valuing family businesses:
+There are two significant issues in valuing family businesses:

 In my experience, these pitfalls typically fall into two categories: management issues and operational issues.

-On the management side, I have seen businesses suffer in valuation due to a lack of a formal board; lack of succession planning for directors, which leaves the business vulnerable to loss of key personnel; improper employment of family members in senior positions; and inadequate family governance structures (such as a family council and family constitution.)
+On the management side, I have seen businesses suffer in valuation because of a formal board, lack of succession planning for directors, which leaves the business vulnerable to loss of key personnel; improper employment of family members in senior positions, and inadequate family governance structures (such as a family council and family constitution.)

-Developing a valuation method for your business is more than just good business sense; it can be extremely helpful when dealing with bankers, external stakeholders and the open market in general.
-Being able to immediately determine the health of a business, its future direction, and the importance of that strategy can help communicate that value to outsiders who are not familiar with family businesses.
+Developing a valuation method for your business is more than just good business sense; it can be beneficial when dealing with bankers, external stakeholders, and the open market in general.
+Being able to immediately determine the health of a business, its future direction, and the importance of that strategy can help communicate that value to outsiders unfamiliar with family businesses.

-The business valuation importance is often ignored in many family businesses.
-A valuation methodology can also help family business leaders understand the key drivers of business value.
-While conducting a full scale valuation exercise can be helpful, it doesn’t need to happen very often, as long as business leaders know how to quickly estimate value and assess whether improvements to their key drivers has been achieved.
+The importance of business valuation is often ignored in many family businesses.
+A valuation methodology can also help family business leaders understand the critical drivers of business value.
+While conducting a full-scale valuation exercise can be helpful, it doesn’t need to happen often as long as business leaders know how to quickly estimate value and assess whether improvements to their key drivers have been achieved.

-Even if it the next generation that will be taking over the realms of your business, consider using buy-sell agreements as a guide to help them navigate the challenges of inheriting your business.
-This will be really helpful in unforeseen situations like death, mental incapacitation or if one of the partners decide to leave the business.
-Having proper legal documentation and a professional business valuation will help the business if such an event happens.
+Even if the next generation will be taking over the realms of your business, consider using buy-sell agreements as a guide to help them navigate the challenges of inheriting your business.
+This will be helpful in unforeseen situations like death, mental incapacitation, or if one of the partners decides to leave the business.
+Proper legal documentation and a professional valuation will help the business if such an event happens.